Terms and Conditions of Purchase

-GST has the same meaning as in the A New Tax System (Goods & Services Tax) Act 1999 (Cth) (as amended).
+GST has the same meaning as A New Tax System (Goods & Services Tax) Act 1999 (Cth) (as amended).

 Insolvency Event means circumstances in which a party is unable to pay its debts as they fall due or otherwise takes any corporate action or any steps are taken or legal proceedings are started for: (a) its winding-up, dissolution, liquidation, or re-organisation, other than to reconstruct or amalgamate while solvent on terms approved by the other party; (b) the appointment of a controller, receiver, administrator, official manager, trustee or similar officer of it or of any of its revenues and assets; or (c) seeking protection or being granted protection from its creditors, under any applicable legislation.

-Order means a purchase order for Products which has been accepted or is deemed to have been accepted by Supplier under clause 2.2, but excluding any terms or conditions printed on or referred to in Supplier’s Product list, acceptance of an Order or other documentation unless expressly agreed to in writing by Bayer.
+Order means a purchase order for Products or Services which has been accepted or is deemed to have been accepted by Supplier under clause 2.2, but excluding any terms or conditions printed on or referred to in Supplier’s Products or Services list, acceptance of an Order or other documentation unless expressly agreed to in writing by Bayer.

 PPSA means the Personal Properties Securities Act 2009 (Cth) (as amended from time to time).

-Price means the price for the Products payable by Bayer to Supplier under clause 3.1, as specified in the relevant Order.
+Price means the price for the Products or Services payable by Bayer to Supplier under clause 3.1, as specified in the relevant Order.

 Products mean the goods purchased or to be purchased by Bayer from Supplier which are the subject of a Contract.

-Supplier means the person who is to supply Products to Bayer under a Contract.
+Supplier means the person who is to supply Products or Services to Bayer under a Contract.

 Terms means these terms and conditions of purchase.

-2.1 Bayer may from time to time request Supplier to supply it with quantities of Products.
-All orders for Products will be placed by Bayer in writing using its standard purchase order form or such other form as may be reasonably required by Bayer from time to time.
+2.1 Bayer may from time to time request Supplier to supply it with quantities of Products or Services.
+All orders for Products or Services will be placed by Bayer in writing using its standard purchase order form or such other form as may be reasonably required by Bayer from time to time.